FarronF/limerick-council-meetings/meetings/2021/10/19-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 9th July 2021.md

 He referenced a blog regarding Fr.
 Russell Road design which caused consternation at the

 time.
-There is a statutory process to be followed which goes through the public elected--- 3
+There is a statutory process to be followed which goes through the public elected
+---
+3

 representative and he encouraged that process to be followed.
 He adding that sharing design